 LACRELA is a consortium that now boasts close to 70 liberal arts colleges.
 As an Allegheny College representative, I attended virtual sessions organized by the USC Race and Equity Center.
 Key topics range from confronting explicit acts of racism and racial violence on campus, strategically hiring faculty of color, supporting and retaining faculty of color, strategically diversifying staff at all levels, to creating equitable pathways to leadership roles for employees of color, among others.

 Faculty Co-Director, Global Citizen Scholars Program (2020-2023)

-The Global Citizen Scholars Program at Allegheny College invites incoming first-year students to study a particular global issue and produce scholarship and creative work based off their explorations in the four academic seminars they take over two years.
-The program also provides participants with scholarships for a study abroad experience.
-Teaching students to engage in researching global systemic inequities and therefore, situate worldwide issues in their historical and cultural contexts, produces more complex thinking about global collaborations and solutions.
+The Global Citizen Scholars Program at Allegheny College was a competitive opportunity for incoming first-year students to be selected as part of a small cohort group that studied a particular global issue and participated in community-engaged learning projects based on the cohort theme.
+Students took four academic seminars over two years to research and learn more about the global theme in interdisciplinary ways.
+The program provided participants with scholarships for a study abroad experience.
+Teaching students, early on, to engage in exploring global systemic inequities and therefore, situate worldwide issues in their historical and cultural contexts, results in more complex thinking about global collaborations and solutions.

 Provost's Diversity Liaison & Faculty Chair for the Sustained Dialogues & Civility Initiative @ Allegheny College (2017-18)